The Planets: Additions, adaptations and influences

-There have been many adaptations of the suite, and several attempts to add an eighth planet – Pluto – in the time between its discovery in 1930 and its downgrading to "dwarf planet" in 2006.
+There have been many adaptations of the suite, and several attempts to add an eighth planet – Pluto – in the time between its discovery in 1930 and its reclassification by the IAU to dwarf planet in 2006.
 The most prominent of these was Matthews's 2000 composition, "Pluto, the Renewer", commissioned by the Hallé Orchestra.
 Dedicated posthumously to Imogen Holst, it was first performed in Manchester on 11 May 2000, with Kent Nagano conducting.
 Matthews changed the ending of Neptune slightly so that the movement would segue into Pluto.
 Matthews's Pluto has been recorded, coupled with Holst's suite, on at least four occasions.
 Others who have produced versions of Pluto for The Planets include Leonard Bernstein and Jun Nagao.

 The suite has been adapted for numerous instruments and instrumental combinations, including organ, synthesiser, brass band, and jazz orchestra.
 Holst used the melody of the central section of "Jupiter" for a setting ("Thaxted") of the hymn "I Vow to Thee, My Country" in 1921.

 The Planets has been taken as an influence by various rock bands, and for film scores such as those for the Star Wars series.
 There have been numerous references to the suite in popular culture, from films to television and computer games.